 We’ve been involved with UKNOF since 2009, and since 2018 we’ve been members of the Programme Committee which is responsible for finding new content for the talks, reviewing potential talks/presentations and helping with the successful delivery of the agenda on the day.

 Our CTO Marek Isalski has given several presentations at the tri-annual meetings on a diverse range of subjects:

 Virtual UKNOF May 2020 — Building out to London during a crisis

 Virtual UKNOF Sept 2020 — Salt + Netbox + VyOS = network automation + routing security

 The UK Wireless Internet Service Providers Association (UKWISPA) is the official trade body for wireless ISPs.
 We’ve been Software and Consultancy Partners since 2019.
 We attend the regular member meetings andand in 2019 we presented MikroTik in the core.

 London Internet Exchange (LINX)

 LINX is a mutually governed internet exchange point (IXP) and is one of the largest neutral IXPs in Europe.
 We’ve been members since 2019 and we’re currently Silver Partners.
+Because we’re LINX Connexions Partners we can offer our customers peering at LINX LON1, LON2 and LINX Manchester.
 We participate in both London and Manchester member events, including panel participation and giving presentations.